On regularity and projective dimension of invariant chains of monomial ideals: Introduction

 \section{Introduction}

-Ideals in infinite dimensional polynomial rings that are invariant under the action of the infinite symmetric group $\Sym$ or the monoid of increasing functions $\Inc$ have recently been intensively studied, with motivations from group theory \cite{Co67}, algebraic statistics \cite{HS12}, and representation theory \cite{CEF15}; see \cite{Dr14} for a nice survey.
-A fascinating research direction in this theory is to explore whether existing results related to ideals in Noetherian polynomial rings can be extended to the infinite dimensional case.
-Examples of successful extensions include equivariant Hilbert's basis theorem \cite{AH07,Co67,Co87,HS12,NR19}, equivariant Hilbert-Serre theorem \cite{KLS,Na,NR17}, equivariant Buchberger algorithm \cite{Co87,HKL}, and equivariant Hochster's formula \cite{MR20}.
+Ideals in infinite-dimensional polynomial rings that are invariant under the action of the infinite symmetric group $\Sym$ or the monoid of increasing functions $\Inc$ have recently been intensively studied, with motivations from group theory \cite{Co67}, algebraic statistics \cite{HS12}, and representation theory \cite{CEF15}; see \cite{Dr14} for a nice survey.
+A fascinating research direction in this theory is to explore whether existing results related to ideals in Noetherian polynomial rings can be extended to the infinite-dimensional case.
+Examples of successful extensions include equivariant Hilbert's basis theorem \cite{AH07,Co67,Co87,HS12,NR19}, equivariant Hilbert--Serre theorem \cite{KLS,Na,NR17}, equivariant Buchberger algorithm \cite{Co87,HKL}, and equivariant Hochster's formula \cite{MR20}.
 See, e.g., also \cite{DEF,NS,SS16,SaSn17} for related results.
 It should be noted that these results have inspired further work in combinatorics \cite{LR20} and polyhedral geometry \cite{KLR,LR21}.

 One challenging open problem in the mentioned research direction is to extend the classical Hilbert's syzygy theorem to the equivariant setting.
 More specifically, let $R=K[x_i\mid i\in\N]$ be a polynomial ring in infinitely many variables over a field $K$ and let $I\subseteq R$ be a $\Pi$-invariant ideal (with $\Pi=\Sym$ or $\Pi=\Inc$) that is equivariantly finitely generated, i.e., $I$ is generated by finitely many $\Pi$-orbits.
 It is of great interest to understand the minimal free resolution of $I$ over $R$, and in particular, to understand how the finiteness property of $I$ is reflected in that resolution.